At its core, Voyager Global, Inc. is a growing R&D business.

 In 1929, the construction of the Akron was begun and took two years to complete with her first test flight being carried out in 1931.

 As part of the business arrangement between the two companies, twelve engineers led by Dr Karl Arnstein were brought from Germany to the US to oversee the design and construction of the two airships.
-This was the Navy’s attempt at guaranteeing the success of both airships as their previous designs, as well as Great Britain’s, had ended in failure.
-Unfortunately, the decision was made by the design team to deviate from the proven Zeppelin design.
-Sadly, this decision ultimately led to the early demise of both airships – for more information on this subject, see our presentation, “Understanding the Demise of the Akron and Macon” available for your viewing on the “Pitch Deck” page.
+This was the Navy’s way of guaranteeing the success of both airships as their previous designs, as well as Great Britain’s, had ended in failure.
+Unfortunately, the design team made the decision to deviate from the proven Zeppelin design.
+Sadly, this decision ultimately led to the untimely demise of both airships – for more information on this subject, see our video presentation, “Understanding the Demise of the Akron and Macon” available for your viewing on the “Pitch Deck” page.

 Why had the Germans succeeded with their airship program, while all others ended in failure?
-The answer is simple, they earned their success through the accumulation of more than forty years of design and operational experience, which included the extensive use of their technology in WWI, while everyone one else attempted to shortcut the process by merely copying the German’s design.
+The answer is simple; they earned their success through the accumulation of more than forty years of design and operational experience, which included the extensive use of their technology in WWI, while everyone one else attempted to shortcut the process by merely counterfeiting the German’s design.

-Today, the US Government has invested an estimated $2 billion in Lighter-than-Air technology in an attempt to develop a more economic mode of transportation.
-Unfortunately, their efforts have yielded few positive results primarily because they’re trying to “reinvent” the technology instead of revive it, as is evidenced by their hybrid designs.
+Today, the US Government has invested an estimated $2 billion in Lighter-than-Air technology in an attempt to develop a more economic transportation solution that’s not enslaved by ground infrastructure.
+Unfortunately, their efforts have yielded few results primarily because they’re trying to reinvent the technology instead of revive it, as is evidenced by their hybrid airship designs.

-While deployed in 2012, I witnessed an example of the problem the US Government is trying to solve with their investment in LTA.
+While deployed in 2012, we witnessed an example of what had inspired the US Government to search for a more capable transportation solution.

 This experience served as the impetus for the birth of our project.

-We realized that there is a need within the global marketplace for a more flexible and economic transportation solution.
+We realized that there is a need within the global community for a more independent and economic transportation solution.

-Lighter-than-Air technology is that solution, and within this technology there is only one design that has proven itself capable after being successfully used for more than 40 years in the early 1900’s.
+Lighter-than-Air technology is that solution, and within the history of this technology only one design was used successfully for more than 40 years in the early 1900’s.

-Our LTA solution is based on this design; and just as importantly, a thorough study of its proper operation.
+Our LTA solution is based on this design as well as a thorough understanding of its proper operation.

-We encourage you to watch each one with an open mind, for it’s only with an open mind that one can imagine the future.
+We encourage you to watch each one with an open mind because an open mind is required when imagining the future.